-JUSTICE MUNDY

-DECIDED: May 30, 2025
+JUSTICE MUNDY DECIDED: May 30, 2025

 The Pennsylvania Constitution empowers the General Assembly to create tax exemptions for institutions of "purely public charity."
 PA.
 CONST. art.
 VIII, § 2(a)(v).
 Our judicially-created standard delimiting that authority states that to qualify as such, an institution must be operated "entirely" free from a private profit motive.
-This is the fifth element of the so-called HUP test,1 and it is the only element at issue in this case.2
+This is the fifth element of the so-called HUP test, 1 and it is the only element at issue in this case.
+2

 There is nothing wrong with earning a profit.
 The profit motive is in substantial measure the engine that drives our economy, its complexity, its innovations, and its productivity.
-In a free and competitive market, profits are the fruit of other-directedness, the production and supply of goods and services more valuable to others than the money they part with.
+In a free and competitive market, profits are the fruit of other-directedness, they part with.
 But under ordinary English usage, modifiers along the lines of "purely" and "entirely" allow for no profit motive at all if an organization wishes to be excused from the ordinary tax burden shouldered and shared by everyone else.
 The central question raised herein is: where earnings-based financial incentives are widely used throughout an industry to compensate high-level executives, can a corporation that uses such incentives - with the result that the executives receive million-dollar yearly compensation packages that include bonuses for financial performance - properly qualify as a purely public charity entitled to a tax exemption?

-1 See Hosp.
+&lt;sup>1 See Hosp.
 Utilization Project v.
 Commonwealth, 487 A.2d 1306, 1317 (Pa.
 1985), quoted in Majority Op. at 6.

-2 See Pottstown Sch.
+&lt;sup>2 See Pottstown Sch.
 Dist. v.
 Montgomery Cnty.
 Bd. of Assessment Appeals, 305 A.3d 959 (Pa.
 2023) (per curiam) (listing issues accepted for review).